Maverickden/Jr.-Maverick-v1.0/README.md

 This project is Started with first initiative for stem learning in india.
-In this project we have made some introductio for student with some of electronics component.
+In this project we have made some introduction for student with some of electronics component.